yaruopooner/llvm-build-shells/ps1/readme.md

 TOOL-PATH for described to a `sample.ps1` , use the `./tools-latest-version/` that has been archive-expand.

-By default, cmake and Python 2.7.x (msys2) will be downloaded.
+By default, PortableGit and Cmake and Python 2.7.x (msys2) will be downloaded.

 ## <del>about MSYS2</del> (unrecommend)<a id="sec-3-1" name="sec-3-1"></a>